bwall/data-cleaning-project/CODEBOOK.md

 The dataset was then grouped by the columns `subject`, `activity_id`, and `activity_name`, and for each group, the other columns were averaged with the mean function.
 Each row of the resulting dataset contains the average of each feature as well as the `subject`, `activity_id`, and `activity_name` for that group.

 ## Saving the data set
-The dataset was then saved as a CSV excluding the row names.
+The dataset was then saved as a TXT excluding the row names.